 7. List of your skills

-If you couldn't cover deliverables in your job description, here's the place to make that be seen.
-The platform boasts a ton of options for you, from HTML email and logo design to UX design and User research.
-If you don't see the option listed, then be sure to include it in your job description.
-Once again, this is your opportunity to hit the SEO keyword lotto—you need to take advantage of it.
+If you couldn’t cover deliverables in your job description summary, here’s the place to make that be seen.
+The platform boasts a ton of options for you, from HTML email and logo design to UX Design and User Research.
+If you don’t see the option listed, then be sure to include it in your active job description.

 8. Career highlights

-Quinn suggested adding your successes and highlights.
 Many designers aren't big on metrics, but if you have them, you'll want to flaunt them.
-LinkedIn also has an accomplishments section, so be sure to use it for your ADDY, Webby, One Show, or any other award on your shelf!
+As well as a featured section, LinkedIn also has an accomplishments section, so be sure to use it for your ADDY, Webby, One Show, or any other award on your shelf!
+Provide a summary of a few examples of how you helped your company.

-While LinkedIn does allow you to upload samples, and many blogs still indicate that you should on the platform, all three agreed it isn't the best use of your time and energy.
 Beverly also cautioned, “Samples can be distracting to someone looking at your profile.
 Plus, they can get outdated quickly.”
 She said the better choice is to make sure your portfolio is kept up to date with your latest work displayed.
 (Which you do anyway, right?)

 There you have it!
 Now get out there and make your LinkedIn profile work for you!
-If you need more help getting that next gig, do be sure to check out our Job Search Tips page for tons of helpful video tutorials.